Q: I want to order my subscription tickets online but want to choose my own seats. How do I do that?

 Q: I have kids, can I bring them to the concert?

 A: Unfortunately, children under six are not permitted.
 Check out our Family Concert instead—this is a concert geared for children ages 5-10, but children (and parents) of all ages are welcome!

 Q: How long do concerts typically last?

-A: Concerts typically last around two hours, including one 15-minute intermission.
+A: Concerts typically last two hours, including one 15-minute intermission.

 Q: Will there be food and beverages available at the hall?

 A: Bar service will be available before the concert and during intermission, along with dessert service provided by Wolfgang Puck.
-There also many nearby amenities that you can view here.
+No food or beverage is allowed in the auditorium.

 Q: Will there be merchandise available for purchase?

 A: Yes.
-We will have a variety of artist CDs for sale along with books, note cards, and other musical souvenirs.
+We will have a variety of artist CDs and recordings of select pieces from the concert lineup for sale along with books, and other musical souvenirs.